JetBrains/intellij-scala-bundle/README.md

 The bundle stores all its settings and caches inside the `data` subdirectory (except for Ivy and Maven repositories, which are system-wide).

-You can use File | Import Settings and File | Export Settings to transfer IDEA settings.
+You can use *File | Import Settings* and *File | Export Settings* to transfer the IDEA settings.

-You can update or install IDEA plugins via IDEA | Settings | Plugins.
+You can update or install IDEA plugins via *Settings | Plugins*.

 The bundle doesn't include Git binaries (though it includes Git and GitHub integration).
 You may [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) separately, if needed.